Shopping Links

 Availability

-Available in the US from US Manga Corps on a budget-priced hybrid DVD.
-Was also available on a single subtitled or dubbed VHS volume, both now out of print.
+Previously available in North America from US Manga Corps on a budget-priced hybrid DVD, reprinted once with different box art.
+Prior to that was available on a single subtitled or dubbed VHS volume.